Coronavirus (COVID-19) - What you need to know

-The crematorium office has a reduced service and is only taking urgent enquiries in person.
+The crematorium office has a reduced service and is only taking urgent enquiries in person or you will need to make an appointment.
 All other enquiries should be by telephone or e-mail.

-Cremation services are taking place but with limited numbers being able to attend.
+Cremation services are taking place with no limit on numbers being able to attend.
 This also applies to burials.